ylm-py/docs/docs/accounts-billing/intro.md

 - Customers can choose currency independent of their location or location of their servers.
 - Each customer account can only have 1 currency.
 - All payments from a customer need to be sent in the currency of the customer account.
 If a payment is sent in a currency that does not match the currency on the customer account, it will not be accepted and will be refunded to the payer.
 - The currency is fixed by the first order and cannot be changed.
-A customer may create a new account with a differnt currency and ask to transfer subsrciptions.
-Subscritpions prices will be changed to the new currency. €25 administration fee applies.
+A customer may create a new account with a differnt currency and ask to transfer subscriptions.
+Subscriptions prices will be changed to the new currency. €25.00 administration fee applies.

 ### Potential Extra Charges